Geddy Lee: Style

 Like Cream, Rush followed the model of a "power trio", with Lee playing bass and singing.
 Lee's vocals produced a distinctive, resonant "countertenor".
 Lee possessed a three-octave vocal range spanning from baritone through tenor, alto, and mezzo-soprano pitch ranges; however, his voice has lowered with age.
-Lee's playing style is widely regarded for his use of high treble and very hard playing of the strings and for utilizing the bass as a lead instrument, often contrapuntal to Lifeson's guitar.
-In the 1970s and early 1980s, Lee mostly used a Rickenbacker 4001 bass, with a very noticeable grit in his tone.
-According to Lee, during the band's "synth era" in the mid-1980s, Lee used Steinberger and later Wal basses, with the latter having more of a "jazzy" tone.
-From 1993's Counterparts onward, Lee began using the Fender Jazz Bass almost exclusively, returning to his trademark high treble sound.
-Lee had first used the Jazz Bass to record Moving Pictures on songs such as "Tom Sawyer."
+Lee's playing style is widely regarded for his use of high treble, very hard playing of the strings and for utilizing the bass as a lead instrument, often contrapuntal to Lifeson's guitar.

 Legacy and influence

 Music industry writer Christopher Buttner, who interviewed Lee in 1996, described him as a prodigy and "role model" for what every musician wants to be, noting his proficiency on stage.
 Buttner cited Lee's ability to vary time signatures, play multiple keyboards, use bass pedal controllers and control sequencers, all while singing lead vocals into as many as three microphones.
 Buttner adds that few musicians of any instrument "can juggle half of what Geddy can do without literally falling on their ass."
 As a result, notes Tom Mulhern, Lee's instrumentation was the "pulse" of the group and created a "one-man rhythm section", which complemented guitarist Alex Lifeson and percussionist Neil Peart.
 Bass instructor Allan Slutsky, or "Dr Licks", credits Lee's "biting, high-end bass lines and creative synthesizer work" for helping the group become "one of the most innovative" of all the groups that play arena rock.
 By 1989, Guitar Player magazine had designated Lee the "Best Rock Bass" player from their reader's poll for the previous five years.

 Greg Prato of AllMusic wrote that "few hard rock bassists have been as influential as Rush's Geddy Lee."
-Bass players who have cited Lee as an influence include Cliff Burton of Metallica, Steve Harris of Iron Maiden, John Myung of Dream Theater, Les Claypool of Primus, and Steve Di Giorgio of Sadus, Death and Testament.
+Bass players who have cited Lee as an influence include Cliff Burton of Metallica; Steve Harris of Iron Maiden; John Myung of Dream Theater; Les Claypool of Primus; Steve Di Giorgio of Sadus, Death and Testament; and Tim Commerford of Rage Against the Machine and Audioslave.